balar2207/Jenkins2/docs/jenkins-integration-with-sonar-scanner-and-nexus.md

 <img src="../images/sonarscanner-configure.PNG">

 3. Now we need to provide Sonar Server details like Sonar Host URL and Sonar Token for Authentication.
-To do so go to Jenkins --> Manage Jenkins --> Credentials --> Add Credentials --> on Kind select Secret text.
+To do so, go to Jenkins --> Manage Jenkins --> Credentials --> Add Credentials --> on Kind select Secret text.
 Provide your sonar token in Secret box, provide id and Description.

 <img src="../images/sonarscanner-cred.PNG">